Definition of Capex

 Capex is a shortened form of the term capital expenditure or capital expenditures.
 Capex is often used when referring one or both of the following:

-- the actual amounts that were spent during a recent accounting period for additions to property, plant and equipment, and/or
+- Actual amounts that were spent during a recent accounting period for additions to property, plant and equipment, and/or

-- the planned amounts that will be spent for future additions to property, plant and equipment
+- Planned amounts that will be spent for future additions to property, plant and equipment

-The planned capex amounts will likely be contained in a company's internal document referred to as the capital expenditures budget (or capex budget).
+A company's planned capex projects and their costs are likely detailed in a company's capital expenditures budget (or capex budget).